 Using a design developed in CS 357 Computing Science Project I, a software system is implemented and tested.
 Projects are done in teams.
-Projects may be done for actual clients.
 Prerequisite: CS 357.
-Offered spring semester.
 Two credits.

 CS-365 COMPUTER GAME DESIGN AND DEVELOPMENT

 This course covers concepts and methods for the design and development of computer games.
 Topics include: graphics and animation, sprites, software design, game design, user interfaces, and game development environments.
 Prerequisite: CS 221.
 Three credits.